sjp38/linux/Documentation/admin-guide/mm/damon/plans.rst

 In the future, DAMON will make the lower level primitives configurable so that it can support various address spaces including physical memory.
-The configuration will be highly flexible so that users can even implement the primitives by themselves for their special use case.
+The configuration will be highly flexible so that users can even implement the primitives by themselves for their special use cases.
 Monitoring of clean/dirty/entire page cache, NUMA nodes, specific files, or block devices would be examples of such use cases.